mybonk/mybonk/README.md

 You cannot ssh into your node although you copied your public key into the node's .nix configuration file' before rebuilding?

-If you use macOS you may want to use `ssh-agent` to make your life easier when dealing with `ssh`.
+If you use macOS you may want to use `ssh-agent` to make your life easier.

 Not using ssh-agent you would have to specify the rsa key to be used each each time you call ssh in a command that looks like `$ ssh -o "IdentitiesOnly=yes" -i <private key filename> <hostname>` which is error prone and you don't want to juggle around with private keys.